aliparlakci/armut-assessment/README.md

     - **username**
     - **password**

 Returns **HTTP 200** if successful.
-Returns **HTTP 400** if user another user already logged-in or either of the fields are missing or username and password mismatch.
+Returns **HTTP 400** if another user already logged-in or either of the fields are missing or username and password mismatch.

 ### POST /api/signout
 Revokes the session of the user and unsets the `session` cookie.